Eugene-Kashnikov/Example/README.md

 Usage
 The project is intended for testing API as part of a test task, but it can also be easily expanded.

-To run all modules, navigate to terminal and run:
+To run tests in parallel , navigate to terminal and run:

 mvn clean test -DauthKey="your personal key"